 The assessment was made by the General Staff’s Combat Electronic Information Systems (MEBS) unit and was based on available intelligence including from the NATO sources. it was believed that Russia had in fact targeted Turkey in particular since Turkey had shot down a Russian jet that was in violation of Turkish airspace in November 2015.
 The Turkish military concluded that Russia was already behind in a series of recent attacks on Internet infrastructure, the finance industry and the health sector in Turkey.

 An attempt to take down the Turkish General Staff’s website on November 26, 2015 was also blamed on Russia.
 No data loss or service interruption was recorded during the attack, the memo noted.
+Typically, network or systems administrators who experience data loss may want to utilize NetApp data recovery services in order to restore the data back to its former condition.

 The memo was submitted to the General Staff on May 27, 2016 by Col. Can Sert, the director of the Cyber Event Center (Siber Olay Merkezi).